 When it’s over, you can seek treatment, knowledge, and acquire the tools necessary to better endure the next crisis, knowing it won’t be as difficult as the last.

 Hope for the future:

-I’m optimistic that science will provide a cure for tinnitus in the next couple of years.
+I’m optimistic that science will provide a cure for tinnitus at some point in the not too distant future.
 Incredible research is happening all over the world.
 But it’s important to understand that there is also hope for today.

 There may not be a cure for tinnitus, but we can still get to a comfortable place where it stops bothering us.

 The real problem with tinnitus is how we react to the sound emotionally, psychologically, and physiologically.
 When it’s bothering us, we can’t tune it out or ignore it because it’s impossible to tune out a sound that our brain interprets as something dangerous or threatening.

 We’re evolutionarily hardwired to focus in on sounds that imply danger, and you would never want to not hear the sound of something actually dangerous.